 Think ahead about what you'd like to focus on.
 Anxiety, stress, depression, marital or work issues, and substance use are just some of the issues counselors are trained to address.
 Together, you’ll work towards a solution to get you feeling better.

-Don't worry about money — there is no cost to you!
-Just like telemedicine, requests to speak with a counselor can be made via mobile app, web, or phone 24/7.
+Don't worry about money — there are no hidden fees!
+Typically, employers provide First Stop Health’s services at little to no cost to you.
+You can check the membership email, welcome letter you received or contact your HR team to learn more.
+Requests to speak with a counselor can be made via mobile app, web, or phone 24/7.
 You’ll be quickly connected to a counselor who will do an initial assessment and match you with a counselor who specializes in your area of need.

 When it's time to talk to your counselor: